ga-wdi-lessons/sql-intro/erd_domains.md

 ## Domain Modeling (20 minutes / 0:20)

 Domain Modeling allows us to outline the data values that we need to persist.
-- We only consider the attributes of our data, not the behavior of our application
+- We only consider the specific data our application needs, but not the behavior of the application
 - A domain model in problem solving and software engineering is a conceptual model of all items and topics related to a specific problem
 - It describes the various entities, their attributes, roles and relationships, plus the constraints that govern the problem domain

 The big takeaway here is that domain modeling **does not describe solutions to the problem**.
 Instead, it defines how our data is structured.